- Empathy

 However, if you’re still interested in the other types of parenting styles check out these below:

 Authoritative: Authoritative parents are a combination of the two styles previously mentioned.
 They are the happy medium.
 While expecting proper behavior from their children, they welcome feedback and questioning on certain issues.
-They’re able to demand things of their children but are also able to respond to what they’re child says, questions and requests.
-These children tend to be the happiest, most confident and self assured of all the mentioned parenting styles.
+They’re able to demand things from their children but are also able to respond to what their child says, questions, and requests.
+These children tend to be the happiest, most confident, and self-assured of all the mentioned parenting styles.
 It is very difficult to be a purely authoritative parent.

 Raising Good Humans: A Mindful Guide to Breaking the Cycle of Reactive Parenting and Raising Kind